hanatos/vkdt/readme.md

 ## build instructions

-you should then be able to simply run 'make' from the bin/ folder. for debug builds (which enable the vulkan validation layers, so you need to have them installed), try
+you should then be able to simply run 'make' from the bin/ folder. debug builds enable the vulkan validation layers, so you need to have them installed.
 ```
   cd bin/
-  make debug -j12
+  make -j20
 ```

-simply run `make` without the `debug` for a release build. note that the debug build includes some extra memory overhead and performs expensive checks and can thus be much slower. `make sanitize` is supported to switch on the address sanitizer. changes to the compile time configuration as well as the compiler toolchain can be set in `config.mk`. if you don't have that file yet, you can copy it from `config.mk.defaults`.
+simply run `make debug` for a debug build. note that the debug build includes some extra memory overhead and performs expensive checks and can thus be much slower. `make sanitize` is supported to switch on the address sanitizer. changes to the compile time configuration as well as the compiler toolchain can be set in `bin/config.mk`. if you don't have that file yet, you can copy it from `bin/config.mk.defaults`.

 ## running